| Home / photography info / technical details |

 In the past, when possible, I would just use a scan of a nearly-identical 35mm to show the image to potential customers.
 Once a large print is ordered, or an image is licensed for mural reproduction, I would then order a drum scan from the lab, usually to 200MB or 300MB.
 As this workflow had several drawbacks, at the beginning of 2007, I had more than 1,300 5x7 transparencies professionally scaned to 300MB on Heidelberg drum scanners.
 If done in the US, such a job would have costed more than $100,000, but I was able to find a very competent lab overseas that charged me only a fraction of that amount.

-The system drive,and current data drive are mirrored periodically, on two different drives that I rotate.
-As a Mac user, I mirror the system drives using Carbon Copy Copier, and non-system drives with Synchronize X Plus.
-The rotated drive is stored at another location.
-So at any time, there are three copies, two on my system (so that I can do frequent updates to the mirror) and one at the other location.
+The current data drives are mirrored periodically (using Carbon Copy Copier) each on two or three different drives that I rotate.
+The rotated drives are stored at one or two different off-site locations.
+So at any time, there are at least three copies, two on my system (so that I can do frequent updates to the mirror) and one at the other location.
 This provides protection not only against drive failure (an inevitable occurence), but also catastrophic loss of the entire system (for instance due to theft or fire), and operator error.
-Once the data drive is full, I unplug permanently the mirror, and store it at the other location.
-The third drive would then be reused.

 Technically, the Epson produces prints that are slightly sharper than the Lightjet.
 This is because the inks lie on the surface of the paper rather in the paper, where they are subject to some diffusion.
 The color gammut is also wider, making it possible to reproduce more accurately saturated colors such as the orange of California Poppies that always came a bit muted on Lightjet prints.